harshaisgud/super-octo-happy/README.md

 ### Deploy to kubernetes
 The application has been packaged as a chart and can be installed using the command `helm install release-name terraform/camelchart`
+Use minikube to test it out locally.

 ## Jenkins Docker File
 A modified dockerfile for creating jenkins with the required binaries i.e kubectl and terraform has been added .

+## SOPS
+The papertrail log destination has been encrypted using sops and gpg.
+The private key of the gpg key used to encrypt is required.
+Please visit the [sops](https://github.com/mozilla/sops "sops github") github for more details.